URLhttps://learnscript.net/en/obs-python-scripting/scripts/

 def script_description(): return 'This is a simple but ineffective script\nAuthor:\toops\nVersion:\t0.1\nContact:\txxx'

-Display Python Script Properties in OBS via the script_properties Function
+Display Python Script Properties in OBS

-The script_description function is very important when you want Python scripts to be interactive with OBS users, and it needs to return a Property Set object that contains information about the script’s relevant properties.
+The script_description function is very important when you want Python scripts to be interactive with users, and it needs to return a Property Set object that contains information about the script’s relevant properties.
 OBS will create a series of controls in the Scripts Window based on the Property Set object returned by script_description, such as textboxes, buttons, checkboxes, and so on.
-With these controls, OBS users can modify and adjust the script’s properties to change the functionality of the Python script.
+With these controls, users can modify and adjust the script’s properties to change the functionality of the script.

-What are the Python Script Properties in OBS?
+What are the Script Properties in OBS?

-Python Script Properties in OBS can refer either to the controls that appear in the Scripts Window or to the objects (Script Property objects) used to create them.
+Script Properties in OBS can refer either to the controls that appear in the Scripts Window or to the objects (Script Property objects) used to create them.
 Each Script Property corresponds to a Script Setting Item that stores the value of the property, except for button controls.

-What are the Python Script Settings in OBS?
+What are the Script Settings in OBS?

-Python Script Settings are stored in an OBS Data Settings object, which reads and writes some data in a manner similar to key-value pairs.
-There is no official term like “Python Script Settings” in the official OBS documentation, so we’ll use it for convenience.
-An item in Python Script Settings does not necessarily correspond to a Script Property, and although you can influence the functionality of Python scripts based on Script Settings, they’re not visible to OBS users.
+Script Settings are stored in a Data Settings object, which reads and writes some data in a manner similar to key-value pairs.
+There is no official term like “Script Settings” in the official OBS documentation, so we’ll use it for convenience.
+An item in Script Settings does not necessarily correspond to a Script Property, and although you can influence the functionality of Python scripts based on Script Settings, they’re not visible to users.

-For different Scene Collections, OBS will either save the Python Script Settings locally in some form at the appropriate time, or reverse the process, so that the Script Settings are made permanent.
-When a Python script file is removed from the OBS’s Scripts Window, the corresponding Script Settings are also deleted locally.
+For different Scene Collections, OBS will either save the Script Settings locally in some form at the appropriate time, or reverse the process, so that the Script Settings are made permanent.
+When a Python script file is removed from the Scripts Window, the corresponding Script Settings are also deleted locally.

 In the function script_properties, we create a Property Set object using obs_properties_create and add a Property object corresponding to the numberbox to the Property Set with obs_properties_add_text.